encircle/dockerbuilds/README.md

 2. Set environment variables in .env file

+ - SITE -> DNS to use for LetsEncrypt verification
+ - LETSENCRYPT -> YES/NO -> Whether to install LetsEncrypt certificate with automatic renewals (DNS must be configured and firewalls open for LetsEncrypt verification)
  - ENV -> If not prod, basic auth will be required
  - ROOT_PASS -> Desired MySQL root password
  - DB_NAME -> Desired MySQL database name